Load Balancing Using Sparse Communication: Related Work

 However, \cite{lu2011join} points out that the fundamental communication requirement for implementing JSQ is actually much lower than previously thought.
 They make the insightful observation that because the load balancer knows to which servers jobs were sent, all it takes for the load balancer to reconstruct the exact queue lengths is for the servers to notify the load balancer every time a departure occurs.
 Using this implementation, we will need only 1 message per every departure, which is equivalent to 1 message per arrival assuming the system is stable.
 Compared to this more efficient JSQ implementation, the messaging rate of $2d$ and $2(m+n)$ per arrival of SQ($d$) and PoM($m$,$n$) are in fact much worse, and it is unclear whether there exists an implementation of SQ($d$) or PoM($m$,$n$) that can outperform the JSQ benchmark.

 As for algorithms such as JIQ and PI which use idleness information, the servers can send a message for every departure after which they have no more jobs to process.
 Then the load balancer knows they are idle and stores that information in memory.
 When the load balancer sends a job to an idle server, it knows it is no longer idle and updates its memory.
-Thus, for the load balancer to always know which servers are idle, the amount of required communication is less than or equal to 1 message per departure.
-In fact, it can be much less, since not every departure leaves the server idle.
-This is especially true for moderate to high loads.
+Thus, for the load balancer to always know which servers are idle, the amount of required communication is less than or equal to 1 message per departure, since not every departure leaves the server idle.

+However, our simulation results indicate that up to moderate to high loads, e.g., $70\%$, the amount of required communication of JIQ and PI is roughly the same as that of JSQ, namely, 1 message per departure.
+This is because when the system is not heavily loaded, there are almost always idle servers and most departures leave the servers idle.
+As the load increases, the amount of required communication decreases, but it requires extremely high loads, e.g., $98\%$, for it to drop below half of what JSQ requires, i.e., below 1 message per 2 departures.
+Thus, JIQ and PI cannot be regarded as using sparse communication in our setting, apart from situations where the system is almost critically loaded.

 Table \ref{tab:comm} summarizes the various communications rates.

 \paragraph{State Approximation} The idea of using state approximation in routing has appeared in \cite{van2019hyper} and \cite{vargaftik2020lsq}.
 The authors of \cite{van2019hyper} use approximate states in the following manner.
 Servers send periodic updates to the load balancer.
 The time between updates can be constant or exponentially distributed.
 When the load balancer receives a message from a server it updates it to the value it received.
 When the load balancer sends a job to a server, it increases the corresponding approximation by 1.
 The load balancing algorithm is chosen to be Join the Shortest Queue (JSQ) which we term Join-the-Shortest-Approximated-Queue (JSAQ).
 Under JSAQ, the load balancer assigns an incoming job the the server with the smallest approximated queue.